 It was tested on: Ubuntu 16.04, Ubuntu 17.04, Ubuntu 17.10, Ubuntu 18.04, Ubuntu 18.10, Debian 9.
 It should also work on Linux Mint as well as other compatible flavors of Linux, as long as those provide the following dependencies: Apache 2, PHP 5.6+ or 7.*, MySQL 5+.

 In case if any components are not detected on the system, they will be automatically deployed from OS repository as dependencies.

 Configuring repository access

-To have the product installed, add one of the following lines to /etc/apt/sources.list file, depending on the operating system you currently run:
+To have the product installed, add the following line to /etc/apt/sources.list file:

 deb http://apt.afterlogic.com/stable /